Job Creators Work Permit Canada

 Business ownership in Canada

-The job creator must either purchase an existing business in Canada or establish a new one.
-Nonetheless, at least 50% of the Canadian business must belong to the applicant.
+The job creator must purchase an existing business in Canada or establish a new one.
+Nonetheless, at least 50% of the Canadian company must belong to the applicant.
 The other 50% could belong to the job creator or someone else.
 The following articles offer more information on this subject:

 - Register a Business in Canada – For Visa and Immigration Applicants